Anandashram, Kanhangad: Inside Anandashram

 Standing below the arch one can see the main Ashram building on an elevated hilly spot at a distance of about 250 meters.
 The path from the arch to the main gate of the Ashram is lined by tall Polyalthia longifolia (or false Asoka) trees that create a dense wall on either side.

 Reception: As one enters the gate, to the right is the Reception office to welcome visiting devotees, register their names and allot accommodation.

 The Flag: A few meters from the gate there is a small circular garden and on its southern side stands the flag mast atop which flutters the Ashram insignia with the holy Ram Nam printed on it.
 The aim of human life is realization of God, for which the easiest way is constant remembrance of God.
 The flag reminds us of this goal and the act of hoisting the flag symbolizes our commitment to raise ourselves to the higher plane and attain the goal.

-On important days, e.g.: Jayanthi and Samadhi days of Beloved Papa and Pujya Mataji and also on Sannyas day of Beloved Papa, a new flag is hoisted amidst chanting of Ram Nam.
+On important days, e.g.: Jayanthi and Samadhi days of Papa Ramdas and Pujya Mataji and also on Sannyas day of Papa, a new flag is hoisted amidst chanting of Ram Nam.

 Information Centre: To the right of the circular garden is a small cottage which is the Information Centre.
 All new visitors are shown a video giving a general idea about the Ashram and its activities.

 Book Stall: To the left of the circular garden is the Book Stall, from where visitors can get all the books published by the Ashram.

-Satsang Hall: Adjacent to the Books Stall is the Satsang Hall, where the reading of the books of Beloved Papa and other saints is taken up every afternoon between 3:30 p.m. and 4:30 p.m.
+Satsang Hall: Adjacent to the Books Stall is the Satsang Hall, where the reading of the books of Papa Ramdas and other saints is taken up every afternoon between 3:30 p.m. and 4:30 p.m.

 Panchavati: Going up a few steps from the garden, one comes to the Panchavati.
-The name signifies five trees planted by Beloved Papa in 1931.
-On this level ground of about 60' x 200,' Beloved Papa (Swami Ramdas) used to conduct Satsang in the mornings and evenings.
+The name signifies five trees planted by Papa Ramdas in 1931.
+On this level ground of about 60' x 200,' Papa Ramdas (Swami Ramdas) used to conduct Satsang in the mornings and evenings.

 Bhajan Hall: A few steps ahead is the Ashram Bhajan Hall.
-Several years ago, Beloved Papa, sitting on an Asan in the centre of the Bhajan Hall, used to have a direct view right up to the main road.
+Several years ago, Papa Ramdas, sitting on an Asan in the centre of the Bhajan Hall, used to have a direct view right up to the main road.